gcfrxbots/rxbot/README.md

 `MEDIA_FILE_ENABLE = True` || Sets whether or not users are allowed to request uploaded music file links.
 Enabling this gives users more options, but can also be easily abused.
 Use with caution.

-`QUEUE_LINK = ""` || There is  a file called **SongQueue.csv** in the bot's folder, which contains the whole queue in a readable format.
+`QUEUE_LINK = ""` || There is  a file called **SongQueue.xlsx** in the bot's Resources folder, which contains the whole queue in a readable format.
 We recommend using something like [Google Drive]([https://www.google.com/drive/download/backup-and-sync/](https://www.google.com/drive/download/backup-and-sync/)) to upload the file every time it updates.
 Get the shareable link to the uploaded file, and paste it between the quotes to set your queue link, which users can view with `!queue`.

 `DEFAULT_SR_MSG = ""` || The message that will show up if a user types `!sr` or `!songrequest` by itself.
 Put your message between the quotes.